Transforming Lives Through Quality Long-Term Care

 With your generosity and commitment, KABC continues the path that Petey Cerf set, striving for quality long-term care for older Kansans.
 Join KABC, volunteer your time, or donate today.

-By Libby Hastings 10 Jul, 2024
+By Libby Hastings 20 Sep, 2024

-In a recent podcast episode and article with the Kansas Reflector, Dan Goodman, Executive Director, and Libby Hastings, Communication and Public Relations Coordinator, shed light on the critical issues facing nursing facilities in Kansas.
-Interviewed by Tim Carpenter, they discussed the alarming findings from the Long Term Care Community Coalition's latest data regarding "problem facilities" and the federal staffing mandate from U.S. Centers for Medicare & Medicaid Services.
+In a recent podcast episode and article with the Kansas Reflector, Dan Goodman, KABC Executive Director, and Libby Hastings, Communication and Public Relations Coordinator, shed light on the critical issues facing nursing facilities in Kansas.
+Interviewed by Tim Carpenter, they discussed the alarming findings from the Long-Term Care Community Coalition's latest data regarding "problem facilities" and the federal staffing mandate from U.S. Centers for Medicare & Medicaid Services.
 This conversation was based on the insights shared in our July e-newsletter Advocacy in Action article and has garnered significant attention.
 Media outlets and local newspapers in Hays, Dodge City, Ottawa, and Wichita have picked up the Kansas Reflector story, amplifying the urgent need for reform in long-term care.
+Goodman also spoke with Abby Wray with KAKE News in Wichita to continue the discussion on "problem facilities" and poor care in Kansas nursing facilities.
 At KABC, we remain steadfast in our mission to ensure quality long-term care for all Kansas residents.
 We invite you to read our article with Tim Carpenter and listen to the podcast episode.
 Your support and engagement are crucial as we continue to fight for improved care standards.
 We extend our heartfelt thanks to our supporters and the media for helping us share the harsh realities of nursing homes.
 Together, we can drive the change needed to ensure safe, dignified, and quality care for all residents in Kansas.

 Show More